crosscom/AWS-Immersion-Day/README.md

 ### Please keep in mind..
 * You only have to use 'us-west-2' Region not the one closest to you.

+## Download GitHub as zip (for CloudFormation Template and Lambda.zip file)
+For the download, please select "Code" on the top left corner of menu, and then click green "Code" menu and then select "Download Zip" file.

 ## Log in to AWS Event Engine
 * https://dashboard.eventengine.run/dashboard.
 * Please put Event Hash (will be given at the session from your instructor).